JaGeo/LobsterPy/paper/paper.md

 SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de) (project pn73da) that enabled rigorous testing of this package on a diverse set of compounds.
 The authors thank Jonas Grandel for reviewing the docstrings and testing package functionalities and tutorials.
 The authors would also like to acknowledge the maintainers of pymatgen and LOBSTER program developers.
-The authors also greatly appreciate contributions made by the reviewers that helped make this code more user and developer-friendly.
+The authors also greatly appreciate the contributions of the reviewers, who have helped to make this code more user and developer friendly.

 # References